alshedivat/al-folio/_projects/py_knots.md

 Re-implemented the generalized Seifert matrix algorithm from my summer research in Python, upon discovering several bottlenecks coming from the scarcity of good Scala libraries.
 The GUI is being refined.

 **Positives:** Getting back to Python after so many years was fun!
 The wealth of libraries was extremely convenient, especially matplotlib and linear algebra libraries.
 Had a much better experience this time, now that I rigorously organize my programming habits and code.
+My code was also able to conveniently accommodate optimizations added in later, because of the way I had organized it.

 **Negatives:** Sympy.
 The Bareiss determinant algorithm has trouble with large matrices since sympy's division of multivariable polynomials is not very efficient.
 Will implement the Bareiss determinant in C using the FLINT library's extremely fast multivariable polynomial division and then use ctypes to import it to Python.